Ensure that international trade of polar bears is carried out according to conservation principles

 1. Number of subpopulations that have received non-detriment findings by CITES.

-2. Number of seizures of polar bear parts in illegal trade.
+2. Numbers of seizures of polar bear parts in illegal trade; numbers of illegally harvested bears; and numbers of enforcement actions.

 Baseline of Performance Metrics: